RobinBrackez/SE_Profiler/README.md

 There are certainly situations where the profiler won't work as expected.
 This is because Magento installations differ from each other and your installation may have custom changes that this toolbar doesn't know about.

 Certainly features like SOLR, auto add to cart and front-end/backend-links could fail, depending on your installation.

+Check if profiles.css and profiler.js doesn't return a 404.
+In certain situations, it can be in the incorrect folder.

 ## SE_ProfilerSeSolrsearch install